The Mystery of Edwin Drood (musical): Act II

-Puffer finds Rosa, reveals that years before she had been Rosa's nanny, and tells her backstory in the song "Garden Path To Hell"; she tells of a man she loved who made her become a prostitute to please his friends and then left her.
-Once she lost her looks, she found a way to earn money – selling opium.
-She then continues with "Puffer's Revelation" and reveals the identity of Datchery (previously chosen by the audience.)
-The evening's Datchery (either Bazzard, Reverend Crisparkle, Helena, Neville, or Rosa) explains in their version of the revelation song "Out On A Limerick" why they donned the costume and tracked down the killer; the girls did it mainly to disguise their gender, Neville to prove his innocence, Crisparkle to help both Neville and Helena and Bazzard to give himself both a dramatic reveal and an important character to play.
-The gist of each song is that the character follows Jasper to his house and finds the clasp that Rosa gave Drood, which Jasper would have had only if he had taken it from Drood.
-Jasper's double nature reveals itself, and he admits that he strangled his nephew while under the influence of the laudanum that he revealed he poured into the wine the night of the dinner party ("Jasper's Confession").
+Puffer tells Rosa that she was once her nanny before her reluctant descent into a life of crime ("Garden Path To Hell").
+Puffer also reveals the identity of Datchery ("Puffer's Revelation").
+The evening's Datchery (either Bazzard, Reverend Crisparkle, Helena, Neville, or Rosa) then explains why they took up a disguise and tracked down the killer; the girls did it mainly to disguise their gender, Neville to prove his innocence, Crisparkle to help both Neville and Helena, and Bazzard to give himself a bigger dramatic role ("Out On A Limerick").
+The commonalities of each version are that the character follows Jasper to his house and finds the clasp that Rosa gave Drood, which Jasper could only have taken from Drood.
+The townspeople then haul Jasper onstage, where he admits that he strangled his nephew under the influence of opium ("Jasper's Confession").